 A project management apprenticeship is helpful for aspiring project managers who want to work in different industries.
 An apprenticeship trains you to handle a team of people and meet project deadlines.
-This guide contains some of the relevant resources and information that you need to find a project management apprenticeship.
+This guide contains some of the relevant resources and information that you need to find project management apprenticeships.

-Gaining practical work experience through project management apprenticeship programs strengthens your knowledge of the discipline.
+Gaining practical experience as a project management apprentice strengthens your knowledge of the discipline.
 It is an opportunity to learn academically while also practicing what you are learning.
-Below you will learn more about project management apprenticeship programs and how they can help you pursue a project manager career.
+Below you will learn more about project manager apprenticeship programs and how they can help you pursue a project manager career.

 What Is a Project Management Apprenticeship?

-Project management apprenticeships are programs for aspiring project managers who may not have a university degree but would like to gain experience in the field.
+A project management apprenticeship is a program for aspiring project managers who may not have a university degree but would like to gain experience in the field.
 These programs run for several months and equip you with a broad range of skills to effectively complete projects.
 As with all types of apprenticeships, you are learning while also working for a company and gaining real-world experience.

-Through a project management apprenticeship, you will discover different tools that will help speed up the process for you.
-Along with technical skills, you will also develop your communications skills and resourcefulness, especially when working with strict deadlines.
+Through an apprenticeship in project management, you will discover different tools that will help speed up the process for you.
+Along with technical skills, you will also develop your communication skills and resourcefulness, especially when working with strict deadlines.
 It is a management position that also involves managing human resources.

 What Does a Project Management Apprentice Do?

-A project management apprentice has similar expectations to a project management job, though there is an understanding in an apprenticeship that you are still in training.
+A project management apprentice has similar responsibilities to someone in a regular project management job, though there is an understanding in an apprenticeship that you are still in training.
 You will oversee a project from start to finish and keep deadlines.
 You may use Agile or Scrum to help you manage your team so that you can communicate your goals for the project.

 Project Management Apprenticeship Salary

-Similar to a project management trainee, Payscale reports that a project management apprentice earns an average salary of $88,883 per year.
-The same report showed that the salary range is between $57,000 to $129,000.
+Similar to a project management trainee, PayScale reports that a project management apprentice earns an average salary of $88,768 per year.
+The same report showed that the salary range is between $58,000 to $129,000.